tomagladiator/codium/README.md

 codium
 ======
 An alternativ way to code your website.
-This is just a concept so currently no software can compile this idea.

 A way to code more easily and with a good flexibility.

+This is just a concept so currently no software can compile this language.
+To be clear, in this concept we suppose that a browser is smart enough to understand this code.
+That's it that's all.

 Forget about `<p>` `<i>` `<a>` `<e>` `<b>` `<div>` `<article>` `<main>` `<header>` `<ul>` `<li>` ....